auxoncorp/forceatlas2-minimal/README.md

 Implementation of [ForceAtlas2](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4051631/), a Continuous Graph Layout Algorithm for Handy Network Visualization (in other words, position the nodes of a n-dimension graph for drawing it more human-readably).

+There is a binding for use in Python, [fa2rs](https://framagit.org/ZettaScript/fa2rs-py).

 ## Examples

 [Install Rustup](https://rustup.rs/) and switch to nightly: